Where to Start

 A portable tire inflator is a small, battery-powered or 12-volt device that can add air to your car's tires when you're away from a gas station.
 Think of it as your personal roadside air pump, ready for that inevitable slow leak or just to top things off before a long drive.
-I learned the hard way that a properly inflated tire isn't just about comfort; it's about safety and not burning through gas like I'm giving away free samples.
+A properly inflated tire isn't just about comfort; it's about safety and not burning through gas.

 This isn't some fancy gadget; it's the $50 version of not getting stranded.
 Car and Driver has tested a bunch, and they all do basically the same thing.
 It's like a tiny, noisy air compressor that fits in your glove box.
 My first one was a cheap plug-in model that took 15 minutes per tire, making a single flat tire feel like a 2-hour ordeal.
 Not ideal when you're already stressed.